Discover our herbarium

-But it was in the 14th century that special attention was paid to the benefits of this plant and its therapeutic powers.
+It was only in the 14th century that special attention was paid to the benefits of this plant.
 Rosemary is said to have been mixed with an alcoholate and used as a perfume by Queen Elizabeth of Hungary, hence its nickname "Hungarian water".
 The Queen, then 72 years old, would have solved her arthritis problems and would have benefited from the powers of this water of youth by seducing the young King of Poland who would then have proposed to her.
 It is said that the use of this water made the Queen more beautiful and gave her a second youth: she lived to 80 years old, an age that few people reached at that time.

 CHARACTERISTICS OF ROSEMARY